department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/screenreader-usability-study/research-findings.md

      - P2 'Reads' the search results and stops when he can’t understand what sounds like  “geDEERayshons” and has JAWS spell it:
      > “What’s that say?” [switches from male to female screen reader voice] G-E-T D-I-R-E-C-T-I-O-N-S-T-O, [SR re-pronounces the words]. “‘Get DEER rations file.’
 I have no idea what that is...
 Oh! it says ‘directions’. [uses military spelling reader] There’s no space between N and the T so when I read it...
 What I had to do was use the JAWS cursor and that lets me navigate that differently than the PC cursor.”

-- 5.4 - It not clear to me what is a phone number or other piece of information
+- 5.4 - It's not clear to me what is a phone number or other piece of information
      - Phone numbers that lack labels can confuse screenreader users.
 One participant interpreted a phone number as GPS coordinates because it was read directly following "Get directions''.
      > [P10] “Is it giving me GPS coordinates? [laughing] It didn’t say phone number! *chuckling* It goes from get directions, then it goes to 903-723-9006- it gave me numbers so my brain went to GPS directions.
 It should have said “phone number” or “clinic number” or something to call them!”

-- 5.5 - I don’t know what ‘limited services and hours means’
+- 5.5 - I don’t know what ‘limited services and hours' means
 - 5.6 - I didn’t realize that I was being taken to Google Maps, I like to know this
      > [P2]“Yea, I had no idea it was going to go to google maps, but once I was on google maps it was OK.
 It said "get directions" but not "get directions on google maps."
 If there was a little more description underneath the link saying that it goes to Google Maps.
 "Some people don't like to use google.”